MicrosoftDocs/Viva/Viva/insights/personal/Overview/plans-environments.md

 ## Browser support

-You can use the following web browsers to view your MyAnalytics dashboard.
+You can use the following web browsers to view all web-based personal insights features.

 * Microsoft Edge or Edge Chromium (coming soon)
 * Microsoft Internet Explorer version 10 or 11